 The examinations cover topics and language questions from different scenarios.
 For instance, work-related situations, formal and informal language, translation, and cultural aspects.

 This certifies your Russian language knowledge.
 It measures the communicative skills needed in various real-life settings.

 An organization carries most exams out.
 For example, L’Alliance Française conducts French, whereas Instituto Cervantes does Spanish.

 The Russian official test is an exception.

 In Russia, not 1 or 2, but 13 authorized universities provide certification.
 These colleges are in different parts of Russia, like Moscow, Kazan, St. Petersburg, etc. The Russian Ministry of Education and Science oversees the entire process.

 They also outsource to other institutions in Russia and foreign countries to conduct TORFL.
-The SPbU (Saint Petersburg University) has active cooperation with several organizations worldwide.
+The SPbU (Saint Petersburg University) actively cooperates with several organizations worldwide.

 Acceptance & Recognition